oracle/node-oracledb/doc/api.md

 The default value is *false*.

-This feature works when node-oracledb is using version 12, or later, of the Oracle client library.
+This feature works when node-oracledb is using version 12, or later, of the Oracle client library, and using Oracle Database 12, or later.

 ##### <a name="executemanycallback"></a> 4.2.7.4 `executeMany()`: Callback Function